swt30/thesis/chapters/03-models/03-models.md

 We will therefore treat this radiative atmosphere appropriately when we come to it.

 For the icy planetary interior models in this chapter, however, radiation is unimportant to the energy transport of the planet.
-This is by analogy with the Earth, where only long-wavelength ($\geq 1\,$km) radio waves can propagate, transporting negligible amounts of heat compared to conduction and convection [@Milone2014].
+This is by analogy with the Earth, where only long-wavelength ($\geq 1\,$km) radio waves can propagate, transporting negligible amounts of heat compared to conduction and convection.^[@Milone2014]
 We expect similar behaviour to hold with ice/liquid waterworlds because these materials are effectively opaque to shorter-wavelength radiation.

 ## Models